AbubakerSalah/Meme-Picker/README.md

 # meme picker
-A meme picker with HTML, CSS and Vanilla JavaScript.
+A meme picker build with HTML, CSS and Vanilla JavaScript.

 View the finished project on [Netlify](https://memepickerr.netlify.app/)!